LinogeFly/RocketLeagueTradingTools/notes.md

 ### Core

-- Implement incremental notifications refresh, instead of doing full refresh every time.
+- Notifications refresh should not be done every time notifications are requested with GET action.
+Instead, the refresh should be performed in a background running  task. <https://learn.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services>
+  could be a way to implement this.

 ### Web

 - Add test for Web API controllers.
-- Try to make UI tests for Notifications page component.
+- Add React tests for Notifications page component.
 There is plenty scenarios to test, will be a good exercise.

 ### Refactoring